TBerrigan2101/p4_restaurant/README.md

 - Five of the menu images were taken from [The 9 Most Common Types of Sushi, Explained](https://www.purewow.com/food/types-of-sushi).
 One more was taken from [Sashimi | BBC Good Foodd](https://www.bbcgoodfood.com/glossary/sashimi-glossary).

 - The images of the chefs and the hero images were taken from [Unsplash](https://unsplash.com/).

-- The image I used to create the green smoke at the bottom of the page was taken from [here](https://www.pngitem.com/middle/TTJwT_grey-smoke-png-transparent-image-smoke-transparent-background/)

-- The icons for the buttons were designed by me in Adobe Illustrator.

 ### 6.5 Acknowledgements